Puyallup Valley Industrial Warehouse Development Proposal

 Additional comment letters were submitted in June of 2016 and July of 2016 by the City's consultant on this matter.
 The July letter referred to and transmitted, as an attachment, information on possible traffic impacts of the proposed project.
 In addition, the Muckleshoot Indian Tribe has recommended the development be modified in the interest of protecting salmon habitat and to reduce flooding risks.

-Development staff at the County are reviewing the proposed plan and its various applications.
 Contact information for pertinent legislative and administrative officials at Pierce County is as follows:

 Marcia Lucero, Project Manager, 253-798-2789, email@example.com